swiftlang/swift/docs/LibraryEvolution.rst

 Protocol Extensions
 -------------------

-Protocol extensions follow slightly different rules; the following changes are permitted:
+Protocol extensions follow slightly different rules from other extensions; the following changes are permitted:

 - Adding new extensions and removing empty extensions.
 - Moving a member from one extension to another within the same module, as long